The Dead Don't Die (1975 film): Reception

 Bloch gives his opinion of the movie in his autobiography, Once Around the Bloch.
 "The Dead Don't Die.
 Maybe they don't, but the show did.
 Despite Curtis's casting of accomplished character actors, their supporting roles couldn't prop up the lead.
-And Ray Milland, who had given such a deftly paced performance in my script for Home Away from Home, merely plodded through his part here like a zombie without a deadline." ("Home Away from Home" was a short story by Bloch which he had adapted for Episode 1, Season 9 of Alfred Hitchcock Presents.)
+And Ray Milland, who had given such a deftly paced performance in my script for Home Away from Home, merely plodded through his part here like a zombie without a deadline." ("Home Away from Home" is a short story by Bloch which he had adapted for Episode 1, Season 9 of Alfred Hitchcock Presents.)

 Michael Weldon writes of the film that it is: "A tribute to the poverty-row horrors of the '30s that tries hard to be as ridiculous as the originals.
 A group of West Indians in Chicago plots to rule the world with zombies.
 Involves hammy acting from George Hamilton as hero Don Drake."

 Videohound's Golden Movie Retriever comments that an "unbelievable plot set in the 1930s has Hamilton as a detective trying to prove his brother was wrongly executed for murder.
 He ultimately clashes with the madman who wants to rule the world with an army of zombies.
 Perhaps if they had cast Hamilton as Master of the Zombies."
 This guide awards the film only one 'bone' out of four, which equates to "poor use of camera, film, sets, script, actors and studio vehicles."